lykmapipo/sails-hook-seed/README.md

 - [ ] Make seed event emmitter to allow them to interact and trigger other seeds
 - [ ] Add ability to clean up all seeded data
 - [ ] Controll depth of loading associations
+- [ ] Add ability to disable individual seed
+- [ ] Try to use delete/create in test and development to see if timeout issue will be solved
+- [ ] Make sure in production we use findOrCreate
+- [ ] Fix timeout issues

 ## Licence